How to Choose a Niche for your Online Store

 Make sure you know your product well and are interested in it.
 If you collect watches, you will know the ins and outs of the brands, their prices, advantages, and disadvantages.
 When switching over to selling shoes or T-shirts, you will have to start from scratch.
 You might encounter a steep learning curve.

 Running a business can be challenging and you will get tested.
-Running an eCommerce store can sometimes be tougher than a traditional brick and mortar store.
+Running an eCommerce store can sometimes be tougher than a traditional brick-and-mortar store.
 Getting into a niche that you are not familiar with or are not interested in, the chances of you failing or quitting are high.

 You don’t necessarily have to find the perfect niche.
 However, persevering with a business that you are not interested in can be difficult.